x

 "It's sort of embodies the collection of stories that people shared with us about Tom, which it just kind of shined a beautiful light on his life.” said Kathleen.

-Dr. Meixner was a father, a husband, a volunteer and the head of the university's Hydrology and Atmospheric Sciences Department.
+Dr. Meixner was a father, a husband and a volunteer.
 His beautiful light was turned out when a former, expelled student shot and killed him on October 5, 2022.

 His family and the community would later learn the shooter had made threats, should not have been able to buy a gun, and should have been more closely monitored.